Caaz/rimworld-typhon/README.md

 This is a Rimworld Mod that adds the [Typhon aliens from the game Prey](https://prey.fandom.com/wiki/Typhon).
 Being psychic creatures feels like a perfect addtion to the lore of Rimworld.

 ## Testing
-If you'd like to test this mod...
-A pre-release build is in the works!
+If you'd like to test the latest cutting edge version of the mod, checkout the latest release!
+The *soon to come* steam page will have the latest stable release.

 ## Planning